 Please check the Outage Map for any known outages.
-For outages impacting more than 50 members, please check our Facebook page or our News page for outage updates.
+For outages impacting more than 100 members, please check our Facebook page or our News page for outage updates.
 On the outage map, you can click on the outage circle and see if a crew has been assigned.
 Please note that regular outages that occur after business hours (such as a tree on the line or snow unloading) take on average 3 to 4 hours to restore.
 Please be prepared.

 See a Tree Touching the Line?

 Extended power outages sometimes occur despite MEA’s best efforts to restore power quickly.
 In the event of an outage that lasts an hour or longer, you’ll be glad you prepared ahead of time, especially if the outage happens during winter when temperatures can be extreme and daylight is scarce.